 This specialization has its pros and cons.
 On the plus side, there are specifically labelled buttons on the Loupedeck+ that correspond to common editing controls such as exposure, contrast, clarity and saturation.
 This means you don’t have to remember which function you programmed each button or dial to perform.
 The downside is that the Loupedeck+ lacks the total customization of the TourBox Neo.
 You can’t reconfigure it to work with other editing applications, so it’s not a good option unless you are using one (or more) of those four applications.
 Of course, there is also the price difference to consider.
-Loupedeck+ costs $249, where TourBox Neo costs $169 ($159 with our discount).
+Loupedeck+ costs $249, whereas TourBox Neo costs $169.

 Monogram (formerly Palette)

 Monogram takes a modular approach to photo editing controllers and allows you to piece together a console that contains the knobs, sliders and buttons that you need.
 Modules are available as kits, or individually, but even the basic Traveller Console (1 Core module, 1 Dial module, 1 Slider module and 1 Essential Keys module) will set you back $399, with additional modules costing between $99 and $149.

 Considering the cost of the Monogram setups, I only consider this a partial alternative to the TourBox Neo.
 Yes, technically they are tools that were built for the same purpose, but with a minimum cost of more than twice the TourBox, it’s hard to imagine these products targeting the same audience.